bishweashwarsukla/project_agent/README.md

 [![CI/CD for Dockerized App](https://github.com/bishweashwarsukla/project_agent/actions/workflows/ci-cd.yml/badge.svg?branch=prod)](https://github.com/bishweashwarsukla/project_agent/actions/workflows/ci-cd.yml)

-Here's a sample `README.md` that documents your entire project setup:

 ---

-# Stock & Finance Query Assistant
+# Stock & Finance Query Assistant or Agent

 This repository contains a Dockerized Streamlit application for answering stock, finance, and cryptocurrency-related queries.
 It leverages a vector database (ChromaDB) for data retrieval and integrates with Google Generative AI embeddings.
 The project also includes a CI/CD pipeline using GitHub Actions for automated Docker image building, testing, and deployment.